 Firstly, have you made a change or an improvement to a product or your manufacturing process?
 And secondly, did those changes take some time, some thought or some testing?

-If you can answer “yes” to either of those questions, it’s time for us to have a chat.
+If you can answer “yes” to either of those questions, it’s time for us to have a chat, because R&D tax incentives are a fantastic way to keep your business and your cashflow on the front foot.